top of page

 Social emergency medicine is an emerging branch of EM that explores the interplay between social forces and the emergency care system, and the impact of these forces on the health of patients and communities.

 The Temple Social EM Working Group was formed in May 2019.
-It is a multidisciplinary group that is invested in improving the health of our patients by exploring the larger social context of our dense, diverse and disparate community in North Philadelphia.
-We have chosen to focus our initial efforts on two groups of patients: those with substance use disorder and those affected by violence.
+It is a multidisciplinary group that is invested in improving the health of our patients by exploring the larger social context of the disinvested community we serve in North Philadelphia.
+The group has three pillars: education, community engagement and evidence-based clinical interventions.

-Working group members include EM residents and faculty, nurses and Temple Trauma department representatives.
-We have also partnered with Temple GME, the Philadelphia Department of Public Health (PDPH), and community organizations like Prevention Point, Moms Bonded by Grief and Congreso in the planning and implementation of our projects.
-We recognize that in doing this type of work, the most important voices are those of our patients and their families and we have worked to increase our community engagement efforts
+Working group members include EM residents and faculty.
+We have also partnered with Temple GME, our trauma and addiction medicine colleagues, the Philadelphia Department of Public Health (PDPH), and community organizations like Prevention Point in the planning and implementation of our projects.
+We recognize that in doing this type of work, the most important voices are those of our patients and their families.

 IMG_1034